kn0ll/osc.io/readme.md

 intention
 ---
-socket.osc allows you to communicate with other osc devices a server or client, from inside the browser via nodejs.
+socket.osc allows you to communicate with other open sound control devices a server or client, from inside the browser via nodejs.

 installation
 ---